Content Operations

 Sam Balter, Head of Content at Wistia, sees this happen when process overtakes purpose: “I look to see when our process is sucking the fun out of everything.
 When a project becomes more about how it will be documented vs. what we are actually trying to say, I know the process needs to be trimmed down.”

-Clear ownership and realistic timelines free up your team to create by eliminating content friction that slows down production.
+Clear ownership and realistic timelines free up your team to create by eliminating the hidden costs of content friction that slow down production.
 When your content team’s roles and responsibilities are defined upfront, you spend less time chasing updates and more time on work that ships.

 Nothing derails a content timeline like late or conflicting feedback.
-It triggers a chain reaction — rushed edits, missed handoffs, and slipped launch dates — leaving the team stuck in reactive mode instead of executing smoothly.
+It triggers a chain reaction of rushed edits, missed handoffs, and slipped launch dates, leaving the team stuck in reactive mode instead of executing smoothly.

 The fix is early alignment.
-Build review checkpoints into the workflow at strategic moments — after the outline, first draft, and before publication.
+Build review checkpoints into the workflow at strategic moments: after the outline, after the first draft, and before publication.
 Clarify who reviews what and when, and define the decisions each stakeholder owns.

 Use a responsibility assignment (RACI) matrix to map who’s responsible for creation, accountable for approval, consulted for expertise, and informed of progress.